 To download the NEMO3 Technical Design Report click here.

-Most results have already been published but there are a few analyses which are still being finalised.
-An example of recently published analysis of 48Ca double beta decay led by UCL is shown below.
+Most results have already been published but there are a few analyses that are still being finalised.
+An example of the recently published analysis of 48Ca double beta decay, led by UCL, is shown below.